PigDogBay/Nexions/README.md

 # Nexions
 ZX Spectrum Next Shoot'em Up with inspiration from the golden age of games
   \
 You can download the latest binary package from the Releases page, grab the Nexions.run.zip and unzip onto you Next SD Card.
-Using the Next browser click on Nexions.run
+Using the Next browser click on Nexions.run.
+To play, you can use keyboard (OP-Space) or Kempston joystick.

 To build,   \
 Unzip the latest source code release and copy the nexions folder to your home (or games) directory on the Next SD Card